Find a DoctorPatient Portal

 • Improving mobility and quality of life during cancer treatment.

-My pain was intense but with the help of Dr. Thomas and his staff, I’ve been able to enjoy a quality of life I didn’t think possible.
+With Dr. Thomas and his staff's help, I’m enjoying a quality of life I didn’t think was possible.

 - CLS Health Kyphoplasty Patient

-If you’re suffering from painful spinal fractures, kyphoplasty may be the solution.
-Dr. Sunil Thomas, our interventional pain management specialist in Lake Jackson and Friendswood, offers personalized care to relieve pain so you can move freely again.
+If you’re suffering from a painful compression fracture, kyphoplasty may be the solution.
+Our kyphoplasty specialists offer personalized care to relieve pain so you can move freely again.